nishantms/temporal-go-examples/GETTING_STARTED.md

 1. Open http://localhost:8080 in your browser
 2. You'll see your workflow execution
-3. Click on it to see the details
+3. Click on it to see the details, timeline, and logs

 ## What Just Happened?

+1. **Docker Environment** - Everything runs in containers with proper networking
-1. **Worker** - A process that can execute workflows and activities
+2. **Worker** - A process that can execute workflows and activities
-2. **Workflow** - A function that defines your business logic
+3. **Workflow** - A function that defines your business logic
-3. **Client** - Started the workflow and waited for the result
+4. **Client** - Started the workflow and waited for the result
-4. **Temporal Server** - Orchestrated everything and stored the state
+5. **Temporal Server** - Orchestrated everything and stored the state

 ## Next Steps